annmariehitchcock/microsoft-graph-docs/api-reference/beta/resources/filesecuritystate.md

 ---
 title: "fileSecurityState resource type"
-description: Describes the fileSecurityState resource type and provides the properties and a JSON representation. ms.localizationpriority: medium
+description: Learn about the Microsoft Graph fileSecurityState resource type which contains information about the file related to the alert. ms.localizationpriority: medium
 doc_type: resourcePageType
 ms.prod: security